Passos-PRC/MASH-Mediation-Analysis/README.md

 Please cite the final paper when using this code.
 If you adapt it for derivative analyses, consider linking back to this repository.

 ---

-## License

-Code released under the MIT License.
-The synthetic data template is provided for reproducibility only and does not represent real patient data.